TouhouOML/TouhouOML/docs/thbwiki.md

 ##### Escaping Quotes

 We wrap all `key` and `value` with quotes.
-To prevent the situation where the strings already contains quotes by themselves, we can the `replace` function to rewrite all `"` to `\"`.
+To prevent the situation where the strings already contain quotes by themselves, we call the `replace` function to rewrite all `"` to `\"`.

 ```wikitext